D7ry/CS189-Notes/Classification, training, and testing.md

 # Validation

-**Validation set** - subset of data held back before training, to test the validity of trained model.
+**Validation set** - subset of data held back before training, to help select hyperparameters.

-With the validation set, there are 3 sets:
+With the validation set, there are 3 sets used in ML:
 **training set** - model weights
 **validation set** - tune hyperparameters&choose among different models
 **test set** - as a final evaluation to be run once at the very end

-[^f1]a line that cuts data in 2 pieces
+[^f1]:a line that cuts data in 2 pieces